silnrsi/smith/custom_build_systems/parser/README.txt

 This example derives from the 'overview' and demonstrates how to provide a parser for a make-like language.

-The file in question is named 'cbit'
+The script files read are named 'cbit'

 To create the build tool:
    ./create_it.sh